 Term of appointment

 The term of office will be for five years, with an option for renewal by mutual consent for a further five years.

-Individual and joint applications will be considered.
 Applications should include a full CV, a letter explaining your interest in the post, and an outline of what your editorial policy and vision might be.
 Applications should be sent to Valeria Olivo at firstname.lastname@example.org

 Closing date for applications